KDE/kmime/README.md

 the `img` tag occurs, which is called an **inline image**.
 Note that inline images are different from images that are just normal attachments: Normal attachments are always shown at the beginning or at the end of the message, while inline images are shown in-place.
-In HTML, the `img` tag points to an image file that is either a file on disk or an URL to an image on the Internet.
+In HTML, the `img` tag points to an image file that is either a file on disk or a URL of an image on the Internet.
 To make inline images work with MIME messages, a different mechanism is needed, since the image is not a file on disk or on the Internet, but a MIME part somewhere in the same message.
-As specified in [RFC 2557](https://tools.ietf.org/html/rfc2557), the way this can be done is by refering to a **Content-ID** in the `img` tag, and marking the MIME part that is the image with that content ID as well.
+As specified in [RFC 2557](https://tools.ietf.org/html/rfc2557), the way this can be done is by referring to a **Content-ID** in the `img` tag, and marking the MIME part that is the image with that content ID as well.

-An example will probably be more clear than this explaination:
+An example will probably be more clear than this explanation:

     From: Thomas McGuire <thomas@domain.com>
     Subject: Inine Image Test